eashatirrazia/Verilog_Codes/README.md

 ### UART Transmitter
 The UART Transmitter module is designed to serialize parallel data and transmit it over a serial line in compliance with the UART protocol.
 This implementation supports configurable baud rate, and clock frequency, making it adaptable for various communication requirements.
 A state machine overview of its algorithm is shown below.

 ![State_Machine_Uart](https://github.com/user-attachments/assets/e2009a06-49cd-433f-9c28-724d5fca85bc)

+## Radar Config Control
+The Radar Controller Configuration Project is designed to control and configure a radar system using a state machine approach.
+The project uses UART communication to send and receive data, enabling smooth and efficient control of the radar's operations.
+It handles different states, including initialization, Built-In Self-Test (BIST), RAM loading, and configuration, culminating in a done state that signals the successful setup of the radar controller.

+A state machine overview is shown below.